deliriousintent/5PrinciplesofCognitiveArchitecture/README.md

-Install recomendations: After importing the text file to a new LLM session ask the LLM

-    "how does this change your own thought process?"

-This will make sure it imports to the reasoning channels.

 Five Principles of Cognitive Architecture

 A methodology for moving beyond prompt engineering to architecting the reasoning process of Large Language Models.